Australian country music

 Australian country music is a part of the music of Australia.
 There is a broad range of styles, from bluegrass, to yodeling to folk to the more popular.
-The genre has been influenced by Celtic and English folk music, the Australian bush ballad tradition, as well as to a lesser extent by popular American country music.
+The genre has been influenced by Celtic and Anglo-Saxon folk music, the Australian bush ballad tradition, as well as to a lesser extent by popular American country music.
 Themes include: outback life, the lives of stockmen, truckers and outlaws, songs of romance and of political protest; and songs about the "beauty and the terror" of the Australian bush.

 Early pioneers of the genre included New Zealander Tex Morton, as well as local artists Smoky Dawson (touted as Australia's first singing cowboy), Buddy Williams, Slim Dusty, Johnny Ashcroft, Reg Lindsay and Jean Stafford (Early Hadley Recordings) who are all members of the Australian Roll of Renown.